 The Advantages Of Letting Go Your Ex

-Letting go is total acceptance, an inner process of consciously acknowledging that you CAN make it alone, and that you do NOT need your Ex to survive emotionally and physically.
+Letting go is total acceptance, an internal process of consciously acknowledging that you CAN make it alone and that you do NOT need your Ex to survive emotionally and physically.

 - You have a clear idea why the relationship failed, and how to avoid that mistake in the future

 - You know for sure that you will survive alone, (especially emotionally)

 - You can think about the future in a positive way for the first time

 Many people going through a break-up think that they let go of their Ex at some point when in fact they do NOT.